I am currently an Anthropic Fellow. I recently completed MATS 9.0 advised by Neel Nanda and Josh Engels.

 I am interested in research that contributes to making the impact of AI positive for humanity.
 This includes, but is not limited to:

-Previously, I worked at a crypto hedge fund leading quant research and engineering through the launch and growth of the fund.
+Previously, I worked at a hedge fund leading quant research and engineering through the launch and growth of the fund.
 I learned about the process of doing research and thoroughly testing ideas, including designing repeatable research processes and systems.

 I studied math at Princeton where I was very interested in paradoxes, category theory and why mathematics works.